PiotrDabrowskey/facemoji/README.md

 To see it in action you need:

-a) python
+1. python

-b) opencv
+2. opencv

-c) dataset to teach a model, but you can used one provided by us.
+3. dataset to teach a model, but you can used one provided by us.
 It was teached on http://www.consortium.ri.cmu.edu/ckagree/

 # screenshots